 Being off work for up to 8 weeks is a good idea.
 You will be happy you took time off when you look at your new body and see how good it looks!

-The first week is usually pretty straightforward, but the second week can be challenging.
-Your pain level may increase as the swelling goes down, which is normal.
+The first week is usually straightforward, but the second week can be challenging.
+Your pain level may increase as the swelling decreases, which is normal.
 You may also experience some fatigue as you get more active.

 By 4-6 weeks after surgery, most patients can resume full activity without any limitations on their activities or exercise program — unless their surgeon or physical therapist instructed otherwise.